🕴🏻Introduction

 You don’t just pay extra for what you don’t use; you pay extra because of what you don’t use.

-• Retention Limit — Limit the data that is available in the Tier. i.e x months/days/hours.
+• Retention Limit: Limit the available data in the Tier. i.e., x months/days/hours.

 Policies and Governance

-• Retention Limit — Limit the data that is available in the Tier. i.e x months/days/hours.
+• Retention Limit: Limit the available data in the Tier. i.e., x months/days/hours.

 Policies are classified as Access Policies and Data Policies.